dinamet/final_coursework/README.md

 # final_coursework

-# "Tourist Destination Catalog"
+# Tourist Destination Catalog

 Catalogs tourists destinations, providing information about attractions, accomodations and activities for travellers.

-Ametov Nurdin EEAIR-24
+Made by Ametov Nurdin

+Group: EEAIR-24

-Description:
+# Description:
-This project is a console-based Tourist Destination Catalog that allows users to add, view, update, delete, save tourist destination data, generates reports, provides search and sort functionalities.
+This project is a console-based Tourist Destination Catalog.
+It allows users to:

+- Add, view, update, and delete tourist destination data

+- Save and load data from a file

+- Search destinations by location

+- Sort destinations by cost

+- Generate activity reports and view action history

-Objectives:
+# Objectives:
-Help users manage a list of travel destinations.
-Allow basic CRUD operations with data validation.
-Enable report generation and activity tracking.
+- Help users manage a list of travel destinations.

+- Allow basic CRUD operations with data validation.

+- Enable report generation and activity tracking.

-Documentation:
+# Documentation:
-This project implements a simple tourist destination catalog with CRUD operations (Create, Read, Update, Delete) using Java.
-The core data structure used is an ArrayList to store Destination objects, each containing information such as location, accommodation, cost, climate, safety, and attractions.
+The project uses basic object-oriented programming in Java and implements a tourist catalog using the following core features:

+- Data structure: ArrayList to store destination entries

+- File handling: Read/write to .csv file for data persistence

+- Console input: Scanner for user interaction

+- Validation: Ensures data correctness (e.g., cost must be a valid number)

+- Reporting: Counts user actions and logs activity with timestamps

-Data Structures:
+# Data Structures:
-ArrayList, Scanner, File I/O.
+ArrayList, Scanner, File I/O, Comparator (for sorting), Simple menu system

-Methods:
+# Methods:
-addDestination, viewDestinations, updateDestination, deleteDestination, saveToFile, loadFromFile, showReport.
+- addDestination() – Adds a new destination with user input and validation

+- viewDestinations() – Displays all saved destinations

+- updateDestination() – Edits existing destination data

+- deleteDestination() – Removes a destination from the list

+- saveToFile() – Saves the list to a .csv file

+- loadFromFile() – Loads data from a .csv file

+- showReport() – Shows activity summary and log

+- searchDestinationByLocation() – Searches for destinations by keyword

+- sortDestinationsByCost() – Sorts destinations by cost (ascending/descending)

-Challenges:
+# Challenges:
 To be honest, this coursework was very difficult for me because I don't understand this programming language properly.
 I realized again that I can't write all the code myself, so it's sad.

-Sample (Input and Output are also here):
+# Sample (Input and Output are also here):

 ![image](https://github.com/user-attachments/assets/5cf37776-770c-4e0d-b4d0-6bb048c9c9f8)